 (4) The statement required by section 49(5) is to include a description of the effect of subsection (3) if an infringement notice is given with a notice under section 49.

+53A.
+Local laws do not apply to King’s Park

+(1) No local law applies to or in respect of King’s Park.

+(2) This section does not apply to or in respect of any local law made by the Executive Director, Public Health under section 44A(2).

+[Section 53A inserted by No. 2 of 2016 s.
+29.]

 53. Regulations

 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed for giving effect to the purposes of this Act.